-The purpose of this template is to allow the QSE to demonstrate acceptable frequency response of their combustion turbines based on historical data in order to minimize testing costs, scheduling conflicts and the risk of damage to equipment or Forced Outage.
+The purpose of this template is to allow the QSE to demonstrate acceptable frequency response of their Generation Resources based on historical data in order to minimize testing costs, scheduling conflicts and the risk of damage to equipment or Forced Outage.

-- 1. All verifications will be based on at least one of the Performance, Disturbance, Compliance Working Group's (PDCWG) list of "Measurable Events" as defined in the ERCOT Protocols.
-Different turbines can be tested using different events. - 2.
-For clarification purposes, the A, B, B+30 and C points are defined in Protocol Section 5.9.2, Primary Frequency Control Measurements.
+- 1. All verifications will be based on at least one of the Performance, Disturbance, Compliance Working Group's (PDCWG's) list of "Measurable Events" as defined in the ERCOT Protocols.
+Different turbines can be tested using different events. - For clarification purposes, the A, B, B+30 and C points are defined in Protocol Section 5.9.2, Primary Frequency Control Measurements.
 Point A will be considered the start of the verification process.
 The exact time of each Point is identified in the PDCWG Disturbance Report on the event. - 3.
 The following signals should be recorded at EMS scan rate: Unit MW Output and ERCOT Actual Frequency from the PDCWG Disturbance Report on the event. - 4.
-The verification is considered successful if 70% of the calculated MW contribution is delivered within 16 seconds after the C point and maintained for 30 seconds. - 5.
-Droop should be set not to exceed 5% and a maximum frequency deadband of \pm 0.036Hz. - 6.
-ERCOT Operations will supply frequency data and time of each evaluation point (A, C, B & B+30) for the event data chosen for the test.
+The verification is considered successful if seventy percent (70%) of the calculated MW contribution is delivered within sixteen (16) seconds after the C point and maintained for thirty (30) seconds. - 5.
+Droop should be set not to exceed five percent (5%) and a maximum frequency Dead Band of +/-0.036Hz. - 6.
+ERCOT Operations will supply frequency data and time of each evaluation point (A, C, B & B+30) for the event data chosen for the test. - 7.
+Wind-powered Generation Resources (WGRs) located behind one Point of Interconnection (POI), metered by one ERCOT Polled Settlement (EPS) Meter, and operated as an integrated Facility may combine WGRs for the purposes of this test.